 Internship Course Credit

 The University of the Nations offers Extension Studies (es.uofn.edu/) course credit for Converge internships.
+And now you can now receive credit transfer to City Vision University.
 However, there is no guarantee of credit transfer to other universities.
 Therefore, students enrolled in other universities must work with their academic adviser in advance of the internship to learn how to obtain credit.
 Students who have obtained academic credit in the past have provided a written proposal to their academic advisor for a course of independent study that incorporates their internship experience into an academic program.
 Oftentimes, this course of independent study is completed after the internship because many colleges are not able to provide letters about future independent study credit for students.

 Here are a few recommended steps: